If you don’t use Zoom for virtual meetings, you probably use Google Meet — such is the duopoly of the video conferencing industrial complex.

 Clip creation and sharing

-…all with standard video conferencing features like screen-sharing, virtual backgrounds, calendar scheduling, emoji reactions, and more.
+…all with standard video conferencing features like screen-sharing, virtual backgrounds, calendar scheduling, emoji reactions, virtual hand-raises, and more.

 Vowel is awesome for:

 Capturing customer feedback and sharing relevant clips with internal teams